Later edit, in light of the possibility of this post being associated with right-wing propaganda.

 Sure, all of these moments could be complete accidents – or they could be moments where implicit racism and sexism show up. (…) Sometimes he’ll wonder why I’m so frustrated.

 This might be true – the other person wasn’t maliciously intending to do harm.
 However, that doesn’t change the reality that my feelings are hurt and that I’m expressing those hurt feelings to my partner.

-In other words, the author plainly admits to taking offence in situations others normally wouldn’t, which has a few descriptions of its own: nitpicking, pettiness, childishness, hypersensitivity, a victim complex, immaturity, a propensity for whining gratuitously etc. This is not a socially attractive trait.
-At all.
-Yet somehow, a group of people claims the right to make things illogically difficult on the rest, on the basis of feelings.
+In other words, the author plainly admits to taking offence in situations others normally wouldn’t, which has a few descriptions of its own: nitpicking, pettiness, childishness, hypersensitivity, a victim complex, immaturity, a propensity for whining gratuitously etc. This is not an attractive trait (or easy to live with).

-Feelings are also behind stalkers’ obsessions, murders triggered by fits of jealousy or paranoid people attacking those they feel are attacking them.
+Feelings are not absolutes.
+They are also behind stalkers’ obsessions, murders triggered by fits of jealousy or paranoid people attacking those they feel are attacking them.
 None of this is justifiable, especially when it causes great harm.
-Perpetually claiming discrimination by playing the race or gender card is no different.

 But if I were just to share a story about how someone cut in front of me in line or cut me off while driving, there might be no reason to explain the specifics of why I’m frustrated.